niltorrespages/Playground/docs/server/DuffyCbox4.md

 Select in the bios page booting from a USB and install your shiny new OS!

 **As said previously, Legacy booting mode is not going to be initiated automatically.
-This means that if the server shuts down for whatever reason I need to press CTRL+L to initiate the boot mode again.**
+This means that if the server shuts down for whatever reason, CTRL+L need to be press to initiate this boot mode again.**